Backcountry Guides' Favorite Backpacks | Pro Choices and Reviews

 [Profile]

-He began outdoor activities as a child through the Boy Scouts, and after graduating from high school, he went on to a vocational school to study for national park rangers.
-After graduating, he discovered the charm of Myoko Kogen and the surrounding area as a field, and moved there.
-After 10 years as a guide and instructor, he began working as Infield in 2006.
-He currently works as a backcountry tour guide and telemark ski instructor in the winter, and as a mountaineering/trekking guide and sea kayaking guide in the summer.
+He began his outdoor activities through the Boy Scouts in his childhood, and after graduating from high school, he enrolled in a national park ranger training course at a vocational school.
+After graduation, he discovered the appeal of Myoko Kogen and its surrounding areas as a field and moved there.
+After 10 years working as a guide and instructor, he started his activities as In-Field in 2006.
+Currently, he works as a backcountry tour guide and telemark ski instructor in winter, and as a mountain climbing/trekking guide and sea kayaking guide in summer.

 https://www.in-field.com